This article has been updated with new information and new products. It was originally published in 2017.

-If you still have T12s in your building and they run on magnetic ballasts, you may soon face a conundrum: what do you do when your ballasts die?
+If you still have T12s in your building and they run on magnetic ballasts, you may soon face a problem: what do you do when your ballasts die?

-Before we get into your options for troubleshooting this dilemma, let's briefly determine how to tell if your ballast is bad.
+Before we get into troubleshooting options, let's briefly determine how to tell if a ballast is bad.

 5 symptoms of a bad fluorescent ballast

 If your fluorescent lighting is displaying any of the signs below, it could be a symptom of a bad ballast:

 If your lighting is flickering or strobing periodically, it's not necessarily that the bulb, or tube, is about to burn out.
 It could just as well be that the ballast is going bad.